yaswanthteja/Currency_Converter/README.md

-# Currency Converter
+# Currency Xchange

-Currency Xchange is a user-friendly and efficient currency converter application that allows users to effortlessly convert between different currencies.
-With real-time exchange rate data sourced from reputable APIs, Currency Xchange provides accurate and up-to-date conversion rates for  currencies worldwide.
-Experience hassle-free currency conversions on the go with Currency Xchange.
+Currency Xchange is a user-friendly and efficient currency converter application that allows users to convert between different currencies effortlessly.
+With real-time exchange rate data sourced from reputable APIs, Currency Xchange provides accurate and up-to-date conversion rates for  currencies worldwide—experience hassle-free currency conversions on the go with Currency Xchange.

 <p align="center">